 - Sage 50 Accounting

 - IBM Lotus Notes

 - ADP Workforce Now

 - Desktop publishing software

-What work experience do I need to become a Legal Secretary?
+How do I Become a Legal Secretary?

-Legal Secretaries Sector
+Where Legal Secretaries Are Employed

 The table below shows some of the most common industries where those employed in this career field work.